Digital-Mercenaries-LLC/Digital-Mercenaries-LLC.github.io/collections/_faq/jobs_are-you-remote-work-friendly.md

 **Yes!**

 We follow a remote-first approach.

-We believe in the power of remote work, enabling our team members to work from anywhere and collaborate effectively.
-Our remote work setup allows for flexibility and a healthy work-life balance.
+The power of remote work enables our team members to work from anywhere, collaborate effectively, and aids in creating a healthy work-life balance.